 Even though the editor of SpeechToDoc Pro is writable, unlike the one in SpeechToText Pro, which is read-only, having the freedom to interact with this editor using the mouse and keyboard, or touch, is a feature that the user may never use.
 That is because the words never use in the previous sentence can be deleted with “Delete never use”, or with “Select never use” [Pause] “Delete”, or “Select use” [Pause] “need”, in case ‘use’ should be changed to ‘need’.

-When a speech to text app offers an abundance of voice commands that let a user make changes in more than one ways, that speech to text app offers flexibility and redundancy.
+When a speech to text app for Windows 10 offers an abundance of voice commands that let a user make changes in more than one ways, that speech to text app offers flexibility and redundancy.
 Usually, this more than makes up for the less-than-100% accuracy that is inherent in all speech recognition.
 SpeechToDoc Pro offers a lot of redundancy, especially in the ways text can be selected.
 Selection is the standard method in text editors for identifying text that is meant to be modified.
 SpeechToDoc Pro offers an impressive selection of voice commands for modifying text too.

 Frequently Asked Questions: